sunilpie1997/Socket-Node-Chat-App/README.md

 Note:Heroku recognizes an app as Node.js by the existence of a package.json file in the root directory.

-This is a chat application built in node.js using socket library.
+This is a chat application built in node.js using socket.io library.

 Link:https://sunil-chat-app-v1.herokuapp.com/